fusionjs/fusion-core/docs/guides/working-with-secrets.md

 # Working with secrets

-Handle secrets like any other plugin configuration; Just register them to provide them to the plugin you're using.
+Handle secrets like any other plugin configuration.
+Just register them to provide them to the plugin you're using.

 In the example below, the secret for the JWT session plugin is being provisioned via environment variables.